Greg Theberge

-Greg Ray Theberge (born September 3, 1959) is a Canadian broadcaster and former professional ice hockey player.
-A defenceman, Theberge was drafted 109th overall in 1979 by the Washington Capitals.
-He played his entire NHL career with the Capitals, also playing for their AHL farm team affiliate the Hershey Bears.
+Greg Ray Theberge (born September 3, 1959) is a Canadian broadcaster and former professional ice hockey defenceman.
+He played 153 games in the National Hockey League with the Washington Capitals from 1979 to 1983.
+He was selected 109th overall by the Capitals in the 1979 NHL Entry Draft.

+Biography

 Theberge was born in Peterborough, Ontario.

 As a youth, he played in the 1972 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Peterborough.
 Theberge spent his OHL career with his hometown Peterborough Petes.
+He won the Calder Cup with the Hersey Bears in 1980.

 His son, Brett, was member of the Petes.
 Theberge is the grandson of former NHL player and Hall of Famer Dit Clapper.

 Theberge is currently the colour commentator for TVCogeco covering the North Bay Battalion, alongside play-by-play man Ranjan Rupal.